WRNQ

-WRNQ (92.1 FM "Q92") is a commercial radio station licensed to Poughkeepsie, New York and serving the Mid-Hudson Valley of New York state.
+WRNQ (92.1 FM "Q92") is a commercial radio station licensed to Poughkeepsie, New York, United States, and serving the Mid-Hudson Valley of New York state.
 The station is owned by iHeartMedia, Inc. and broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
+Its studios are located on Tucker Drive in Poughkeepsie, and it transmits from the Illinois Mountain master tower in Highland, New York, to which it moved in 2000.

-WRNQ has an effective radiated power of 520 watts, transmitting from the Illinois Mountain master tower in Highland, New York to which it moved in 2000.
-Unlike other Class A stations on that tower, WRNQ's signal is directional to protect first adjacents 92.3 WINS-FM in New York City and 92.3 WFLY in Troy, New York.
+WRNQ has an effective radiated power of 520 watts.
+Unlike other Class A stations on the Illinois Mountain tower, WRNQ's signal is directional to protect two first adjacent stations on 92.3: WINS-FM in New York City and WFLY in Troy, New York.